Summer Graduate School

 School Structure

 The first week of the SMS will consist of four introductory courses which introduce the particiapnts to four main themes of current research in commutative algebra.
 These courses will be followed up in the second week by four intermediate to advance level courses that build upon the introductory courses.
 Each course will have a problem session.
 The organizers and other instructors will work with students during the problem sessions to create a collaborative experience.
-The second week will also include lightening talks to give the students an opportunity to present their work and also a professional development panel.
+The second week will also include lightning talks to give the students an opportunity to present their work and also a professional development panel.
 Wednesday afternoons will be free for informal discussions, collaboration, or restorative down time or socializing.

 Prerequisites